BYLAWS

 Section G — Branch Organization Leadership

-Branches under the Local shall elect chairpersons by their branch membership, consistent with the membership criteria and election procedures described in this document.
+Branches under the Chapter shall elect chairpersons by their branch membership, consistent with the membership criteria and election procedures described in this document.
 Those elected branch chairpersons shall be members of the Executive Committee, ex officio.

 Section H — Term of Service